“They died like men. With their boots on.”

 Louisa Elizabeth Jane Bates Brooks Johnson was born January 22nd, 1826, and died on March 29th, 1924 at ninety-eight years old.
 Some sources say she was a half-Cherokee woman from Walker County, while others paint her as a blue-eyed farm girl.
 She married a man named Willis Brooks from Kentucky when she was 14, bore approximately nine children, and ran a kind of tavern or roadhouse out on Byler Road near Double Springs.
 She had John (1845), Angeline (1847), Mack (1848), Amanda (1850), Willis Jr (1853), Donie (1855), Gainam (1860), Henry (1862), and baby Fannie (1863).
 They owned about forty acres of land that flanked Bankhead Forest, living quietly with few neighbors.
 That was until about 1864.

-The Confederate Home Guard was a loosely constructed militia group that worked in both defense and home front operations of the Confederacy, largely responsible for reprimanding deserters from 1861-1865.
+The Confederate Home Guard was a loosely constructed militia group that worked in both defense and home front operations for the Confederacy, largely responsible for reprimanding deserters from 1861-1865.
 It had a loose rank structure and only a few certain, unenforced regulations.
 The Home Guard knocked on Jenny’s door in 1864, and both Willis Brooks and his eldest son, John Brooks, were either hung or shot and killed in their yard.

 That’s the most probable portrait of what happened to spark the blood oath ghost tale, but there is a second version.
 According to the Moulton Advisor, which printed this story in 1924, Willis Brooks was actually a tenured soldier.
 He allegedly fought in the Mexican War and attempted to enlist in the Confederate army, not taking up arms until the war came to North Alabama.
 Upon returning home, Brooks found out his wife had been harassed by a man, which started the Brooks-McFarland feud.
 This story seems anachronistic and, ‘scuse my French, revisionist bullshit.
 Willis Brooks Jr. was involved in the Brooks-McFarland feud, but it seems more likely that Willis Brooks died in 1864 for his son’s refusal to fight, or their refusal to be “taxed-in-kind” or to donate crops to the Confederacy.